port-labs/incident-lambda-runner-example/README.md

    - `GOOGLE_CREDENTIALS_JSON_ENCODED`: This is a base64-encoded string representing the service account JSON file for your Google Cloud Platform project.
    - `PORT_CLIENT_ID`: The Client ID for your Port account.
    - `PORT_CLIENT_SECRET`: The Client Secret for your Port account.
    - `SLACK_TOKEN`: The API token for your Slack workspace.
+You can get this token by creating a new Slack app.